The Brownian limit of separable permutations: The variables : definition, properties, and proof schema of the main result

-where $\mathbf{1}_{[\text{condition}]}$ is $1$ if the condition is fulfilled and $0$ otherwise.
 By definition, taking a random variable with distribution $F_t$ corresponds to choosing a leaf of $t$ uniformly at random (more precisely the $x$-coordinate $\ell_i$ of the corresponding leaf in the normalized contour of $t$). \cref{fig:leaf_distrib_function} shows the leaf distribution function associated with the (unsigned) tree of \cref{fig:Contour} p.\pageref{fig:Contour}. \end{itemize}

+The following statement was essentially proved by Pitman and Rizzolo in \cite{PitmanRizzolo}. \begin{proposition} Let $T_n$ be a uniform random Schr\"oder tree with $n$ leaves.
+Defining the random distribution function $F_{T_n}$ as above, we have the following convergence in probability:

+\end{proposition} Informally, choosing uniformly at random a leaf in $T_n$ (or rather the corresponding $x$-coordinate in the normalized contour $\widetilde{C_{T_n}}$) amounts in the limit to choosing a uniform point in $[0,1]$. \begin{proof} Recall from \cref{prop:Schroeder_are_Galton-Watson}, that $T_n$ can be seen as a Galton-Watson tree with a specific offspring distribution, conditioned to have $n$ leaves.

+In the proof of \cite[Theorem 8]{PitmanRizzolo}, Pitman and Rizzolo established for such models the convergence of the empirical distribution of the location of leaves (that they denote $\nu^n$) to the Lebesgue measure on $[0,1]$.
+This convergence holds in probability for the weak topology.

+Weak convergence is equivalent to the convergence of distribution functions at continuity points of the limit, so that their statement correspond to the convergence of $F_{T_n}$ to $F_U$ in probability for the pointwise convergence topology.
+Moreover, since distribution functions are non-decreasing and since the limit $F_U$ is continuous, it is well-known and easy to see that pointwise convergence implies uniform convergence, so that the proposition is proved. \end{proof}